tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-the visual contrast made between the deteriorated form of the Beast and the painting of him as a beautiful young man possibly sets up a stereotypical opposition between ugliness and Beauty reminiscent of Oscar Wild's The Picture of Dorian Gray but in this context the ugliness beauty diad also supports attention crucial to the film's AIDS allegory between the issue of having health and not having it
+> <mark>"The visual contrast made between the deteriorated form of the Beast and the painting of him as a beautiful young man possibly sets up a stereotypical opposition between ugliness and beauty reminiscent of Oscar Wilde's *The Picture of Dorian Gray*... but in this context the ugliness/beauty dyad also supports a tension, crucial to the film's AIDS allegory, between the issue of having health and not having it."

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.134"%}>